Yannie258/chatbot-MA-final/README.md

 ### Step 2: Set Environment Variables

-Copy .env.example to .env inside root directories.
+- Create `.env` file and copy `.env.example` to `.env` inside root directories.

-Fill in your keys or local settings as required.
+- Fill in your keys or local settings as required.

 ### Step 3: Run program in docker